SmithsonianWorkshops/Species_Delimitation_2021_08/info_for_SI-HPC_users.md

 `module load bioinformatics/mptp`
 * For the delimitR tutorial:
 `module load bioinformatics/delimitr`
+* For the PHRAPL tutorial:
+`module load bioinformatics/phrapl`

 ### Please contact si-hpc@si.edu with any issues or concerns!